Corporate bankruptcy Chapter 11 is a protection offered to companies that are going through financial distress.

 Chapter 7 Bankruptcy Corporation

 In some situations, a company may alternatively consider filing a corporate bankruptcy Chapter 7 (which is different from Chapter 7 personal bankruptcy).
-Filing a Chapter 7 bankruptcy, a corporation turns over its business to the trustee for liquidation.
+Filing a Chapter 7 bankruptcy in Florida, a corporation turns over its business to the trustee for liquidation.

 Business operations will end, and the trustee will liquidate assets to pay for the business creditors.
 No exemptions are applicable in this bankruptcy, and the entire company can be liquidated.
 Once the liquidation has been completed and creditors paid from the proceeds, the business will not owe any remaining debts.